-Use of Texas State University Company Permit, nonprofit permit, is regulated by the U.S. Postal Service.
-Failure to follow USPS regulations could result in the revocation of the University’s nonprofit mail permit.
-Only Print & Mail Services is authorized to affix nonprofit bulk mail postage, and it is the responsibility of the Mail Services Supervisor, a Mail Clerk or Print Center Pre-press personnel to certify that the mailings meet the standards required by the regulation.
+Use of the Texas State University Company Permit, nonprofit permit, is regulated by the U.S. Postal Service.
+Failure to follow USPS regulations could result in the revocation of the university’s nonprofit mail permit.
+Only Print and Mail Services is authorized to affix nonprofit bulk mail postage, and it is the responsibility of the Mail Services supervisor, a mail clerk or Print Center pre-press personnel to certify that the mailings meet the standards required by the regulation.

 To assure compliance, Mail Services is authorized to review all bulk mail material for conformance with the standards prior to affixing postage.
-Materials should be submitted for review by Print & Mail Services prior to being printed or otherwise duplicated for mailing.
+Materials should be submitted for review by Print and Mail Services prior to being printed or otherwise duplicated for mailing.
 Materials that do not meet the standards will not be mailed at the bulk rate.

-- The Manager; Print and Mail Services and Mail Clerk will be responsible for auditing campus mailings for compliance with the relevant statutes and policies.
+- The manager of Print and Mail Services and mail clerk will be responsible for auditing campus mailings for compliance with the relevant statutes and policies.
 All mailings will be reviewed for consistency with this policy.
-A Mail Services Interdepartmental Barcode is required for all outgoing mail.
-Mailings will be accepted in the Mail Services office located at 1724 RR12, the JCK first floor mail room, Copy Cats or will be picked up on delivery routes.
+A Mail Services interdepartmental barcode is required for all outgoing mail.
+Mailings will be accepted in the Mail Services office located at 1727 Ranch Road 12, the JCK first floor mail room, Copy Cats or will be picked up on delivery routes.
 Individuals will be notified if there is a problem with their mailing.
-If there is a disagreement between a department and Mail Services regarding a ruling on a mailing, either department may appeal to the Director of Auxiliary Services.
-The Director of Auxiliary Services is the final source of appeal.
+If there is a disagreement between a department and Mail Services regarding a ruling on a mailing, either department may appeal to the director of Auxiliary Services.
+The director of Auxiliary Services is the final source of appeal.